OwlfaceGames/owlface_archive/docs/index.md

 hero:
   name: "Owlface Archive"
-  text: "A record and public archive of the work of Nick Rawcliffe AKA Owlface Games in the field of game development."
+  text: "Public Game Dev Archive"
-  tagline: My great project tagline
+  tagline: A record and public archive of the work of Nick Rawcliffe AKA Owlface Games in the field of game development
   actions:
     - theme: brand
       text: Markdown Examples